coderCodesA-Z/React_The_Beginning/1_Inception/notes.md

-Why there exists two CDN Links ?
+Why there exists two CDN Links : One for React and other ReactDOM ?

     - React and ReactDOM are both libraries for building user interfaces in JavaScript, but they